Board of Commissioners

 Department of Human Services Board

-Kalamazoo County Department Human Services meets the second Thursday of each month at 12:00 p.m. at the Kalamazoo Department of Human Services offices.
+Kalamazoo County Department Human Services meets the second Thursday of each month at the Kalamazoo Department of Human Services offices.
 The Board deals with human services matters within the County.
 Appointments are made for three-year terms of office.
-Contact: Kalamazoo County Department of Human Services 337-5000.
+Contact: Kalamazoo County Department of Human Services Director Barb LaRue 269-337-5000.

 Economic Development Corporation Board / Brownfield Redevelopment Authority

 The Economic Development Corporation (EDC) Board of Directors meets on an as-needed basis, on the fourth Thursday of each month at 4:00 p.m. in Room 207A of the County Administration Building.
-This Board deals with specific projects within Kalamazoo County that are funded through bonding.
+This Board deals with economic development projects within Kalamazoo County.
 Its purpose is to assist local industrial and commercial enterprises in their development and expansion programs.
-Appointments are made for six-year terms of office.
-(This board does not meet on a consistent basis - Members of this Board are automatically members of the Brownfield Redevelopment Authority) Contact: Lotta Jarnefelt 384-8115
+Appoint¬ments are made for six-year terms of office.
+(This board does not meet on a consistent basis – Members of this Board are automatically members of the Brownfield Redevelopment Authority) Contact: Lotta Jarnefelt 269-384-8115.

 Environmental Health Advisory Council

-For 2014 The Environmental Health Advisory Council (EHAC) meets the second Wednesday of each February, April, June, August, October, December at 9:00 a.m. in the ground floor Conference Room D, main wing, Nazareth Complex.
+The Environmental Health Advisory Council (EHAC) meets the second Wednesday of February, April, June, August, October, and December at 9:00 am. at 311 E. Alcott Street.
 This Council serves as an informed advocacy body and sounding board for matters of policy that affect the lives of citizens who need environmental health services.
 In addition, it advises the County Board of Commissioners on environmental matters.
 Appointments are made for three-year terms of office.
-Contact: Vern Johnson 373.5356.
+Contact: Vern Johnson 269-373-5356.

-The nine member Fair Advisory Council meets monthly in the evening at the Kalamazoo County Expo Center.
-The dates and time will be determined by the Fair Council.
+The nine member Fair Advisory Council meets the fourth Wednesday of the month at 6:30 p.m. at the Kalamazoo County Expo Center, 2900 Lake Street.
 The goal of the Fair Council is to provide a quality family-oriented fair that supports the 4-H youth as well as promotes and encourages the agricultural and tourism industries in Kalamazoo County.
-Appointments are for three year terms. .
-Contact: David Rachowicz at (269) 383-8778.
+Appointments are for three year terms.
+Contact: David Rachowicz at 269-383-8778.

 The Jury Board meets once a year in the month of May.
 They provide community oversight and input to the court regarding the jury system.
-At this time the Jury Board is seeking a Repulican Party to serve on the Board.
-Appointments are made for six-year terms.
-Contact: Jennifer Mount, 269-384-8355.
+Contact: Lisa Mount 269-384-8355.

 Kalamazoo Community Mental Health & Substance Abuse Services (KCMASAS)